plainionist/plainionist.github.io/_drafts/clean-arch.md

 https://stackoverflow.com/questions/48356193/clean-architecture-where-to-implement-pagination-logic

+## Must every interactor return a response model?

+==> if we split interactors according to SRP we could ask whether certain interactors can return entities instead of dedicated response models? i think this is fine as long as interaction with interactor does NOT cross a circle boundary!!
+- is such a private interactor still an interactor? i dont know what uncle bob thinks about it but i would like to continue reusing this term but it brings nice implications i want to hold true also for "private" interactors. of course i have to maintain discipline: as soon as i start using such private interactor from conroller i have to ensure that i do not leak entities.

+DOUBLE check with the book: this is actually about BOUNDARIES! i think i can pass entities from one internal interactor to another one. once this internal interactor becomes public we should again check what is passing a boundary

+Interactors define input DTOs (Data transfer objects) and output DTOs which are most convenient for the use case. in his book uncle bob writes that entities should not be passed to use cases or returned from use cases

+Uncle Bob:
+> We don't want to cheat and pass Entity objects or database rows.
+> We don't want the data structures to have any kind of dependency that violates the Dependency Rule.
+>
+> [...]
+>
+> Thus, when we pass data across a boundary, it is always in the form that is most convenient for the inner circle.

+All methods we have defined on the interactors so far are simple functions which return results.
+Therefore we dont need to define input or output ports as interfaces - we can have simple DTOs for input and output.

 # Tests in Clean Architecture

 - i am lazy and i always struggle to find a good balance between DRY and testing